HeapsIO/heaps.io/assets/content/documentation/H2d/Shaders.md

 To create a custom shader, extend `hxsl.Shader` and write the shader source in static `SRC`.
 You also need to add `@:import h3d.shader.Base2d;`, which exposes helpful parameters (see next section).

+`@:import` will import definitions and thus assume you have this shader as part of your pipeline.

 ```haxe
 class SineDeformShader extends hxsl.Shader {
 	static var SRC = {